-So if the prodigal is unconverted you’re praying for a miracle.
-Change his heart.
-If he is converted then he can prove it because once you are converted, you mourn more over your sin than the unconverted do.
+So if the prodigal is unconverted, you’re praying for a miracle.
+“Change his heart.”
+If he is converted, then he can prove it because once you are converted, you mourn more over your sin than the unconverted do.
 The unconverted don’t mourn over their sin.
-They are very comfortable with their sin.
+They’re very comfortable with their sin.
 So what you pray is, “Lord, change his heart.”

-Number four, “Lord, let sin run its course.”
+Number four: “Lord, let sin run its course.”
 Now once a child is out of the home and old enough and on his way, you have to let sin run its course.
 One of the things you should never do is to help somebody in the far country enjoy the far country.
 The father of the prodigal didn’t go out and say, “You know, I just hate to see my kid eating with the pigs.
-I should go alongside him and at least buy him a good meal.”
+I should go alongside and at least buy him a good meal.”

 Do you know what brought the prodigal son home?
 It was the smell of pigs and the bland diet that he shared with them, and he finally came to his senses and said, “Enough already.
 I’m going to return to my father.”
-I wish he would have had better motivation to come back to his dad, but that was the motivation.
+I wish he’d have had better motivation to come back to dad, but that was the motivation.
 Now once he got there he was glad he did.

 Next, what you have to say is, “Lord, I’m going to wait.
 I’m going to wait to welcome him home.”
 And I mean both of those words.
-I’m going to wait and it may take years, and when he’s ready to come home I will be here to welcome him because I love him and I intercede for him, and I’ll always be there for that child.
+I’m going to wait, and it may take years, and when he’s ready to come home, I will be here to welcome him because I love him and I intercede for him, and I’ll always be there for that child.
 Never, when he comes home, will he find the door closed in his face because he has humiliated us.
 No, you’re always welcome back and I’ll wait for you to return.

-Now I can’t speak and preach on the power of praying parents without making a reference to my own parents.
+Now, I can’t speak and preach on the power of praying parents without making a reference to my own parents.
 One day when Rebecca and I had been married just a few years, she said, “I want you to sit down.
 I have some news for you.”
 And she said, “I just got a phone call from Canada that your dad has cancer.”

-But what is it that Mother used to pray.
-She spoke English but she used to pray in German, and I can still hear her prayers.
-I know exactly what she prayed because she would pray this, and I suppose I’ve heard something like this a hundred times.
-She would say, “Oh Lord, give my children (and then she often named them) a hunger and thirst, but not after bread and water.
+But what is it that Mother used to pray?
+She spoke English, but she used to pray in German, and I can still hear her prayers.
+I know exactly what she prayed, because she would pray this, and I suppose I’ve heard something like this a hundred times.
+She would say, “O Lord, give my children (and then she often named them) a hunger and thirst, but not after bread and water.
 May they thirst for you, and may they thirst for righteousness.”
 She used to pour out her heart praying that they would hunger and thirst for righteousness.
 And then she’d always include this.
 “May they flee from sin like one might flee from a serpent,” she used to pray.
 And so my dear mother went to her grave, praying for 121 people, perhaps not every day in her final closing months and years, but there it is.
 Praying parents have tremendous power.

-Now I have to say that we weren’t the perfect family that everybody thought we were.
-We had people fooled just like you have some people fooled too. (laughter) All right?
-But maybe that’s why both of my sisters were missionaries—one in Africa and the other in Mexico, each for thirty years, and my brothers walked with God.
-Praying parents!
+Now, I have to say that we weren’t the perfect family that everybody thought we were.
+We had people fooled just like you have some people fooled too. [laughter] All right?
+But maybe that’s why both of my sisters were missionaries—one in Africa and the other in Mexico, each for thirty years.
+And my brothers walked with God.
+Praying parents.

-A few years before she died her son was saved.
+A few years before she died, her son was saved.
 Apparently her husband was also saved before he died.
-What she didn’t know when she died, and I always love this, was that she had a son who would be so famous in Church history that actually he would have more impact on Christianity than any man who ever lived, apart from Jesus and Paul, and maybe John the Apostle.
-His name was Augustine, sometimes pronounced Augusteen.
+What she didn’t know when she died, and I always love this, was that she had a son who would be so famous in church history that actually he would have more impact on Christianity than any man who ever lived, apart from Jesus and Paul, and maybe John the apostle.
+His name was Augustine, sometimes pronounced “Augusteen.”